duckwork/.emacs.d/README.md

     			 ;; Skip planning lines
     			 (forward-line))
     		       (while (re-search-forward org-drawer-regexp end t)
     			 ;; Skip drawers.
-You might think that `org-at-drawer-p' would suffice, but ;; for some reason it doesn't work correctly when operating on hidden text.
-    			 ;; This works, taken from `org-agenda-get-some-entry-text'.
+You might think that `org-at-drawer-p' ;; would suffice, but for some reason it doesn't work ;; correctly when operating on hidden text.
+This ;; works, taken from `org-agenda-get-some-entry-text'.
     			 (re-search-forward "^[ \t]*:END:.*\n?" end t)
     			 (goto-char (match-end 0)))
     		       (unless (or (= (point) (point-max))